Nicholas Birns

-Nicholas Birns is a scholar of literature, including fantasy and Australian literature.
+Nicholas Birns (born May 30, 1965) is a scholar of literature, including fantasy and Australian literature.
 As a Tolkien scholar he has written on a variety of topics including "The Scouring of the Shire" and Tolkien's biblical sources.
 His analysis of the writings of Anthony Powell and Roberto Bolaño has been admired by scholars.

 Biography

 Nicholas Birns took his BA at Columbia University in 1988.
 He took his MA at New York University in 1990, and he completed his PhD in 1992, also at New York University.

 Birns was a visiting professor at Western Connecticut State University from 1992 to 1993.
 He was a professor at the New School from 1995 to 2014.
 He joined Eugene Lang College in 2005, teaching many different courses in literature.
 He taught at the College of New Rochelle from 2012.
-He is also an adjunct instructor at the New York University School of Professional Studies.

-He is the editor of Antipodes: A Global Journal of Australian/NZ Literature.
-He is a noted Tolkien scholar, having written on "The Scouring of the Shire", The Children of Hurin, the wizard Radagast, Tolkien's biblical sources, and other topics.
+He is an adjunct instructor at the New York University School of Professional Studies. and lectures on Scottish history at the St Andrew's Society of the State of New York.
+He is the editor of Antipodes: A Global Journal of Australian/NZ Literature and in 2024, was named a Corresponding Fellow by the Australian Academy of the Humanities.
+He is a noted Tolkien scholar, having written on topics including "The Scouring of the Shire", The Children of Hurin, the wizard Radagast, and Tolkien's biblical sources.

+Birns was elected a Corresponding Fellow of the Australian Academy of the Humanities in 2024.